ebenezerdon/instagram_db_modules/README.md

 This repository is for my course on Database management and modularization for frontend developers.
 In this course, we'll learn database management and modularization with JavaScript and IndexedDb by building a personal Instagram application.

-Support me by taking the course on Skillshare.
-You'll get a 14 days free trial with this link: https://skl.sh/3joqGI4

 Here's a link to the course on YouTube: https://youtu.be/efw7PtwD-0k <br>

 Follow me on social media: